 - Region or States – It is widely found in the Deccan plateau, Western Ghat, Orissa, and Chhattisgarh.

-- Best Soil For Growing Crops – Groundnut, potato, maize/corn, rice, ragi, wheat, millets, pulses, sugarcane, oilseeds, and fruits like citrus, orange, mango, and vegetables are the best crops for this soil.
+- Best Soil For Growing Crops – Groundnut, potato, maize/corn, rice, ragi, wheat, millets, pulses, sugarcane, oilseeds, and fruits like citrus, orange, mango, vegetables and so on are the best crops for this soil.

 4. Laterite Soil